 Have You Protected Your Most Valuable Assets?
 Estate Planning Can Ensure That You Have

 Estate planning varies from individual to individual and family to family.
 Our advice and estate planning packages are therefore as diverse and varied as the people we serve, but they are always crafted to serve your specific needs, intentions and goals.
 Your estate planning package includes a will, a durable power of attorney for financial decisions and one for healthcare decisions, a health care power of attorney, a living will, and a community property agreement if it makes sense in your case.
 There are many planning tools available depending on your personal situation.
-Whether it is tax planning, mixed family or domestic partnership issues, preparedness for illness or disability, charitable planning or trust creation, Selander O’Brien offers you the full range of possible solutions to your estate planning needs.
+Whether it is tax planning, mixed family or domestic partnership issues, preparedness for illness or disability, charitable planning or trust creation, Selander O’Brien’s Seattle Estate Planning Attorneys offer you the full range of possible solutions to your estate planning needs.

 Estate planning can be complex, and requires knowledge in many areas of law as well as familiarity with the IRS code and Washington State estate tax laws.
 Your estate planning could include trusts created for beneficiaries with special needs, guardians nominated for minor children, trusts created for your minor children, and marital trusts created to shelter your estate from paying taxes.
 Contact us now to review your current will or to get started with your estate planning.

 How Our Seattle Estate Planning Attorneys Can Help You

 Jeannie O’Brien, an experienced Seattle estate planning attorney, offers an array of services and planning tools to best represent you.
 Among them are the following:

 - Estate Planning.
 Drafting and creating wills, powers of attorney, health care directives, living wills or trusts depending on your situation and needs.